Clear

 Both

-Ensures that the element is moved below any floating elements on both sides.
+Move the element below floating elements on both sides.

 <div class="cl-b p-6"></div>